-BOONI: Over 400 Nigahbaans hired to look after thousands of saplings planted under the Billion Tree Tsunami Afforestation Project (BTTAP) of the previous KP government in Upper Chitral were waiting for their nine-month salaries when they were reportedly told to pack and go home.
+BOONI: Over 400 Nigahbaans hired to look after thousands of saplings planted under the Billion Tree Tsunami Afforestation Project (BTTAP) in Upper Chitral were waiting for their nine-month salaries when they were reportedly told to pack up and go home.

 A view of newly-planted saplings in Khotan Lasht, Yarkhun.

 Chitral was added to this mega project to launch afforestation drive in which hundreds of thousands saplings were added to cover up 380,000 hectares of forest restoration challenge.
 Many areas, mostly in Upper Chitral, were chosen under BTTAP initiative.
 Thousands of unemployed youths and women got employed under the estimated 500,000 green jobs created in the province.
 Under this project, $110 million have been spent which boosted local income market, provided jobs to unemployed youths and added to women empowerment.

 Interestingly, additional $100 will be added to maintain this project up to 2020 but around 400 youth employees working in around 60 closures in Upper Chitral have not yet received their nine-month salaries and even they have been given the green signal of discontinuing their services even though under the project they have to work till June 2020.